hopkinss/py_class/source/assignments.rst

     Create a program that allows the user to enter as many numbers as they want until the user types **Q**. (see WHILE loop with BREAK).
 When the user enters **Q**, display some statistics about the list.

-     * Optionally read how to import the statistics module into your program and use its methods to calculate statistics
+     * Optionally use the **statistics** module into your program and use its methods to calculate statistics

 .. code-block:: Python